TzviyaSiegman/blog/README.md

 # What are we doing here
 I've created a space on GitHub to share some thoughts.
+Read what I have to say at [https://tzviyasiegman.github.io/blog/](https://tzviyasiegman.github.io/blog/).

 ## License